 Refrigeration and cooling technicians also must be certified by an EPA-approved organization in the proper handling of chemical refrigerants.
 There are three levels of certification, and each requires successful completion of a written exam.
 Depending on where they work, technicians might also need to earn a state or local license.

 Refrigeration and cooling technicians must have excellent planning and reading comprehension skills to install complex systems.
 They also must be in good physical shape, possess solid mechanical aptitude, and be safety oriented.

 Career and Economic Outlook

 Environmental concerns and new regulations are creating rapidly expanding opportunities for refrigeration and cooling technicians since many old systems are being replaced by more environmentally friendly models.
-The U.S. Bureau of Labor Statistics (BLS), (www.bls.gov) predicts that the number of jobs for heating, air conditioning, and refrigeration mechanics and installers will increase by 14%, a faster-than-average growth rate, between 2014 and 2024, with most jobs being created in fast-growing cities.
-According to the BLS, the median salary for technicians in this field was $45,110 in 2015.
+The U.S. Bureau of Labor Statistics (BLS), (www.bls.gov) predicts that the number of jobs for heating, air conditioning, and refrigeration mechanics and installers will increase by 15%, a faster-than-average growth, between 2016 and 2026, with most jobs being created in fast-growing cities.
+According to the BLS, the median salary for technicians in this field was $47,080 in 2017.